all-contributors/app/README.md

 ## Usage

 ### Adding contributions
-1. Comment on Issue/PR etc with text: `@all-contributors please add jakebolam for infrastructure, testing and code` (Can also use the short terms, full key coming soon)
+1. Comment on Issue/PR etc with text: `@all-contributors please add jakebolam for infra, test and code` (Full words coming soon, see #30)
 2. Bot will look for `.all-contributorsrc` if not found, comments on pr to run setup
 3. If user exists, add new contribution, if not add user and add contribution